Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 service/apim-ingress-service   LoadBalancer   10.0.234.184   40.125.75.211   80:31394/TCP,443:31170/TCP   4m33s
 service/echo-service           ClusterIP      10.0.26.176    <none>          8080/TCP                     4m20s
 ```
-`apim-ingress-service` is exposed publicly and thus has external IP address, while for echo-service, we don't want to have it accesible outside the cluster directly.
+`apim-ingress-service` is exposed publicly and thus has an external IP address, while for echo-service, we don't want to have it accessible outside the cluster directly.

 ### Deploying ingress rules
 Now let's expose `echo-service` application via Ingress rules